 The Missouri River and its tributary, the Big Sioux, form the western border, making Iowa the only U.S. state that has two parallel rivers defining its borders.
 Iowa is bounded by the states of Minnesota to the north, Wisconsin and Illinois to the east, Missouri to the south, and Nebraska and South Dakota to the west.
 Des Moines, in the south-central part of the state, is the capital.
 The state name is derived from the Iowa Native American people who once inhabited the area.

 Population: 3,046,355 (2010)

 Motto: Our liberties we prize, and our rights we will maintain

 Bird: Eastern Goldfinch

-Iowa is the largest producer of corn in the United States.
-In 2011, famers harvested more than 2.3 billion bushels.
+- Iowa is the largest producer of corn in the United States.
+In 2011, farmers harvested more than 2.3 billion bushels.